Skip to content

 Disclosure obligations under AMLO-FINMA Art.
 51

-The inventory must identify: all wallet addresses, the exchange accounts (including foreign exchanges), the ESTV Kursliste CHF valuation, and the basis for that valuation.
+The inventory must identify all wallet addresses, the exchange accounts (including foreign exchanges), the ESTV Kursliste CHF valuation, and the basis for that valuation.
 Omitting self-custody Bitcoin from the inventory is not a grey area.
 The asset exists on a public blockchain.
 It is findable.

 Pre-mortem gifting and the five-year lookback

-One common question: can you reduce Zurich inheritance tax by gifting Bitcoin to children before death?
+Can you reduce Zurich inheritance tax by gifting Bitcoin to children before death?

 What the Pflichtteil rules mean for Bitcoin bequests